Balbir89/stock-market-sentiment-analysis/README.md

 GitHub: https://github.com/balbir89
 Email: balbirbhatia.20@gmail.com

 ---

-**Thank you for exploring this project!**
+**Thank you for exploring this project!
+Feel free to reach out if you have questions or suggestions.**

- I'm Balbir Singh, If you want, I can help you customize the placeholders (like your GitHub username or email).
-Just let me know!
-Updated for: Balbir Singh – https://github.com/Balbir89

----

 ### What I did:
 - Cleaned and organized sections clearly.